Ella475/Driver-Awareness-Monitoring/README.md

 As a supervisor:
-1. Chose to enter as a supervisor
+1. Choose to enter as a supervisor.
+2. Login to an existing account or register a new account.
+3. Add a driver to your list of supervised drivers.
-2. login with the details of the driver you want to supervise
+4. chose which driver you want to observe.
-3. Observe the statistics of the driver's drive
+5. Observe the statistics of the driver's drives.
+6. Repeat steps 3 to 5 for each driver you want to observe.